-This operating permit was modified by adding a special condition to the permit to require the permittee to submit all discharge monitoring reports electronically (eDMR) to the department.
+This operating permit was modified to reflect a change in ownership and continuing authority of Jerry Hummell and Cort Dietz, respectively to Rock Solid Investing LLC and to add a special condition to the permit to require the permittee to submit all discharge monitoring reports electronically (eDMR) to the Department.
 The final rule (eReporting Rule) substitutes electronic reporting for paper-based reports and, over the long term, saves time and resources for permittees, states, tribes, territories, and EPA, while improving compliance and better protecting the Nation's waters.
 The final rule requires permittees and regulators to use existing, available information technology to electronically report information and data related to the NPDES permit program in lieu of filing paper-based reports.
 All authorized programs are required to electronically transmit the federally-required data (identified in appendix A to 40 CFR part 127) to EPA.
 The purpose and need for this rule was highlighted in the development of the Clean Water Act Enforcement Action Plan (Plan).